tejuscs/ADBD-Labs/adb-sql-developer-web/adb-sql-developer-web.md

 ## Acknowledgements

 *Fantastic!
-You successfully learned to use the Database Actions Console and Performance Hub on your Autonomous Database instance.*
+You successfully learned to use the Database Actions Console and Performance Hub on your Autonomous AI Database instance.*

 - **Author** - Tejus S. & Kris Bhanushali
 - **Adapted by** -  Yaisah Granillo, Cloud Solution Engineer